patrix87/PowerShellGSM/README.md

 I'm am in no way responsible for anything that this script will do, you are responsible for reading and understanding what this script will do before executing it.

-7zip, mcrcon and SteamCMD are not developed or supported by me, they are included in this package to simplify the installation.
+7zip, mcrcon and SteamCMD are not developed or supported by me.

 7zip : https://www.7-zip.org/